Hair Breakage happens… We’ve all dealt with at one time or another.

 10. Give Your Ends Extra TLC

 Your ends are both the oldest part of your hair and the most fragile.
 They need a little extra attention.
-Make sure you have your ends covered by applying product from ends to roots.
+Make sure you have your ends covered by applying the product from ends to roots.
 This is especially important when using the LOC method to moisturize hair.